Holiday decorations don’t just provide a festive experience for shoppers, diners and employees. They can also increase sales and boost staff morale.

 Swap out incandescent lights for LEDs.
 ENERGY STAR®-certified LED light strands use 75 percent less energy than traditional lights.
 They’re also brighter and cooler than incandescent lights, which reduces the risk of fire.
 They last up to 10 times longer and, unlike glass lights, they’re unbreakable.
 Plus, you can also connect up to 24 LED light strings together without overloading a wall socket.
 LED light strings and candles are comparable in price to incandescent indoor and outdoor holiday lights.

 Use a timer.
-There’s no need to keep your indoor lighting display ablaze when your small business is closed.
+There’s no need to keep your indoor lighting display ablaze when your business is closed.
 Timers will allow you to make the outside of your building or office merry while the inside stays efficient.

 Bring the bling.
 Mirrors, tinsel, reflective ornaments, gold and silver menorahs, and other shiny décor can maximize the effect of holiday lights while minimizing the energy use.